lastweek/NVM-Emulator/README.md

 Since Intel uses write-back cache, so the write latency difference is not so important.
 The most crucial involved in simulation is the read latency.

-If a read evited from CPU hits L1, L2 or Last-Level Cache, the data is supplied from cache, CPU does not need to interact with memory, no wait time.
+If a read evicted from CPU hits L1, L2 or Last-Level Cache, the data is supplied from cache, CPU does not need to interact with memory, no wait time.
 But if a read misses all caches, which means there is a LLC miss, then CPU has to wait the underlying memory to supply the data.

 The wait time of CPU when there is a LLC miss depends on the underlying memory.
-If it is DRAM, then the wait time is normally 80ns (differs), if it is NVM, then the wait time is normally 150ns (differs).
+If it is DRAM, then the wait time is normally 80ns (In my platform).
+If it is NVM, then the wait time is normally 150ns (differs).

-This introduces an intuitive simulation method: Use LLC misses to add additional read latency of NVM to each CPU.
-This simulator use Intel PMU to count LLC_MISS of each CPU core, then let each CPU core dry-run a period time calculated from LLC_MISS to simulate the impact of NVM.
+This introduces an intuitive simulation method: Use LLC_MISS to add additional read latency of NVM to each CPU.
+This simulator use Intel PMU to count LLC_MISS of each CPU core, then let each CPU core dry-run a period time calculated from LLC_MISS.

 Intel Xeon E5 v2 or above has a feature to throttle transations per unit time.
 This fancy feature can be used to throttle memory bandwidth.
 Using this feature we can simulate the bandwidth of NVM.

+### What does this project has?

+Generally speaking, this project is not only a NVM simulator.
+The simulator is based on the underlying Core PMU module and Uncore PMU module.
+Specific configuration and LLC_MISS event sampling make the simulator.

+Besides using this project as a simulator, you can use it as a Core PMU module or Uncore PMU module to count or sample various events.

+Various Linux distribution has an easy-to-use command: perf

+### Caveat and TODO

+Sorry, i do not have enough description about the design and simulator.
+Also, some program interfaces are not user-friendly.

 ###About Intel Uncore Performance Monitoring Unit